PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 What could be added to improve the setup.

 For node deployments:
-* Set up additional nodes of each types to be more resilient.
+* Add more nodes of each types to be more resilient.
-* (If the goal is to expose the network publicly on the internet) Set up NodePort services for blockchain nodes.
+* (If the goal is to expose the network publicly on the internet) Create NodePort services for blockchain nodes.
 The proper firewalls will need to be opened on the appropriate Kubernetes node ports.

 For the monitoring:
-* Create Grafana dashboards to observe the status of the reth, prysm beacon and prysm validator nodes.
+* Create Grafana dashboards to observe the status of the reth, lighthouse beacon and lighthouse validator nodes.
 * Improve the Alloy scraping config to be based on [ServiceMonitors](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.operator.servicemonitors/) to collect only the metrics we need and reduce Grafana Cloud costs.
 * Create basic alerts: volume full, block number not increasing, node down, etc.

 ## Conclusion

 Deploying a custom Ethereum testnet can seem like a very hard task due to complex beast that Ethereum has become following the Merge (separation of consensus and execution layers, validator staking, etc).

-However, by relying on the great Kurtosis automations from the EF DevOps team, we can extract customized working configurations for any available clients and reuse it in our own infrastructure with the required adaptations to manage a persistent long-running testnets.
+However, by leveraging the great Kurtosis automations from the EF DevOps team, we can extract customized working configurations for any available clients and reuse it in our own infrastructure with the required adaptations to manage a persistent long-running testnets.